SamaSamrin/LeetCode_Practice/README.md

 # LeetCode_Practice
-My solutions to practice problems of LeetCode
+My solutions to practice problems of LeetCode.
+Number, runtime and memory of each is mentioned.